serverless/blog/posts/2016-01-04-writing-serverless-plugins.md

 The `options` section can be used to **describe which flags can be used in CLI with your command.** In this definition, the `--message` option is required, and has a shortcut `-m` so that you can equally write `serverless welcome --message "Hello!"` and `serverless welcome --m "Hello!"`.

-As with the command itself, we have a `usage` description which appears when asking for help int he CLI `serverless welcome --help`.
+As with the command itself, we have a `usage` description which appears when asking for help in the CLI `serverless welcome --help`.

 #### Requirements for Defining a Command